Freddie Pitcher

-Frederick William Pitcher (born 5 February 1967) is a Nauruan political figure.
+Frederick William Pitcher (born 5 February 1967) is a Nauruan politician and diplomat.
 In December 2007, Pitcher was appointed Minister of Finance of Nauru, to serve in the Administration of President Marcus Stephen.

 Pitcher became the President of Nauru on 10 November 2011, following the resignation of his predecessor, former President Marcus Stephen.
 He lost a parliamentary vote of confidence and lost the presidency on 15 November 2011 after only 6 days in power.

+Pitcher became the permanent representative of Nauru at the United Nations Office at Geneva in January 2025.
+He became ambassador from Nauru to Switzerland in May 2025.

 Background and earlier career

+Pitcher attended Macquarie University in Sydney, Australia from 1988 to 1991.
+He obtained a bachelor of arts degree in Pacific studies.

 Educated in Australia, where Pitcher also has many family connections, he was viewed as a young reformist during the preceding Administration of President Ludwig Scotty, and was perceived as close to Kieren Keke, who joined the Marcus Stephen Administration as Foreign Minister.
-Pitcher was elected to the Parliament of Nauru in 2004, and served in the second Administration of President Ludwig Scotty.
+Pitcher was the deputy permanent representative to the UN in New York from 2000 to 2004.
+He was elected to the Parliament of Nauru in 2004 from Ubenide constituency.
+He also served as minister for commerce, industry and environment from 2004 to 2010 in the administration of President Ludwig Scotty.

 Finance Minister, 2007

 On coming to office, as Minister of Finance, Pitcher inherited the burden of the austerity measures associated with the outgoing Scotty Administration.

 In March 2008, the speaker of the Parliament of Nauru, David Adeang, attempted to have Pitcher expelled from Parliament, by summoning a Parliamentary session, allegedly without informing members of the government, which resulted in the passing of a law forbidding Members of Parliament to hold dual citizenship.
 President Stephen argued that the law was unconstitutional; Adeang said it was not.
 On 28 March, Adeang ordered Pitcher and another minister, Kieren Keke, to vacate their seats in Parliament, since they both hold dual Nauruan and Australian citizenship.
 The two ministers refused to do so, and Adeang suspended the sitting.